Table of Contents

 Select the “Advanced” tab and ensure all devices are set to the same sample rate that you set in Step 3

-The “Bit” depth does not matter very much for the purposes of syncing your audio, just select the highest variant of Hz that matches your OBS sample rate setting.
+The “Bit” depth does not matter very much to sync your audio.
+Just select the highest variant of Hz that matches your OBS sample rate setting.

 Repeat Steps 6 & 7 for every single audio device you have in your list.